Abandoned Rails

 Jarratt - V73.3

-In a view looking towards the east, we see the remaining Virginian trackage through Jarratt.
-This short stretch of rail is used by CSX to serve the wood chip plant just west of town.
-Just east of this spot there was once a diamond where the VGN crossed the ACL's Richmond-Jacksonville mainline at grade.
+In a view looking towards the east, we see what is left of the Virginian in Jarratt.
+This short stretch of track remains active as it is used by CSX to serve the Georgia Pacific wood chip plant on the west end of town.
+Just east of this spot there was once a diamond where the Virginian crossed the Atlantic Coast Line's Richmond-Jacksonville double-track main at grade.
 Today the route is CSX's North End Subdivision and sees on average 30+ trains per day.
 The rise in the distance is Interstate 95.

 Jarratt Tower - V73.3